Appleseed/learn/docs/portal/install/upgrade.rst

 	* Create a New Folder in your Web Server Directory for the new upgraded site
 		* Extract the contents of the UPGRADE package into a folder on your computer
 		* It is NOT recommended that you extract directly over your old website.
-		* Restore the backed up website to this new folder
+		* Copy the following from your OLD site folder to your new Upgraded site folder:
 * Configure IIS for a new website on a different port ( IE 81 )
 	* Make sure you have the proper .NET Framework for the build as it may have changed
 * Create a new Integrated application pool if using IIS Web Server